 - “Math Nights” where families can get to know one another and share community and school experiences

 - “Meet the Teacher” night facilitating family to family interactions, networking, and community/school support

-- PPCD/PK parent/family training that encourages families to share experiences, community resources, and individual support
+- PPCD/Pre-Kindergarten parent/family training that encourages families to share experiences, community resources, and individual support

 - “Parent Plug-In” evening meetings held to provide parent training along with family to family support, dialogue, experiences that encourage parents to establish mutual support mechanisms (phone tree, car pools, playgroups)